Home

 Some stories are not all history but is about information and memories surrounding the playing fields UAB Blazers Baseball Field. or other ball diamonds which holds much of our history and certainly our memories on a Field Of Dreams.

-The Birmingham area and indeed, this part of the deep south, was considered a baseball playing mecca and hotbed for the game.
+The Birmingham area and indeed, this part of the deep south, was considered a baseball playing mecca and hotbed for the game of baseball.

 This part of the south is loaded with baseball history which is worthy of note for all historians interested in fine tuning their perspectives of the game.